 And what better motivation is there than your own pain?
 If that’s not enough, here is a list of 5 tips to help you motivate and find that time in your day to do the exercises that will help you feel better.

 - Schedule it into your calendar.
 For most patients, it should take no more than 15-30 minutes to complete all of your home exercises (and often even less time).
-Block off a 30-minute chunk of time in your Google Calendar (or whatever calendar you use) on all of the days that you don’t have PT.
-Look at it like it’s an appointment you can’t miss.
+Block off a 30-minute chunk of time in your calendar on all of the days that you don’t have physical therapy.
+Look at it like it’s an appointment you can’t miss!
 Show up.
 Do them.
 Done.

 - Record your pain level, and watch it change.
 Take note of your pain level.
 Try using the 0-10 scale, with 0 being no pain at all and 10 being the worst pain of your life.
 Decide where you are at every day and record it on a piece of paper, or in that calendar appointment you made.
 Then dedicate one week to being 100% compliant with doing your exercises.
 Watch how your pain level changes.
 Go for two weeks of compliance.
 Let your own response to the work serve as motivation to keep doing them.

 - Prioritize.
 If you have been given different exercises every session and feel unsure about which exercises to do, ask your physical therapist or chiropractor to prioritize the 3-5 most important ones.
 That way, if you feel pressed for time, you can still get your most important exercises in.
 We can also help modify your plan so that it takes no more than 15 minutes and can be done at the office or while watching your favorite show.